han3zeng/political-science-ntu/textbook/1-politics-and-political-science/1-what-is-politics.md

 ## Concept and Percept
 * "Percepts without concepts are empty, and concepts without percepts are blind" - Immanuel Kant
+    * percept
+        * perceive through sensory organs
+            * facts, images, numbers, examples, etc.
+    * concept
+        * theory, idea, hypotheses, beliefs, etc

+## My Conclusion
+* What is politics
+    * politics is a competition for power so that individual or group can shape norm, symbol, value, belief in society.
+Eventually, the individual or group can make people to do that they want and eventually people will believe what they are doing is what they want

 ## People
 * Niccolo Machivelli (1469 - 1527)